Estimated Reading Time: 7 Minutes

 Therefore, it isn’t easy to get good feedback from most buyers.
 However, I know you want to hear how great your home is and want to see an offer.
 So if this happens, you’ll be the first to hear about it, I promise.

 At GoDutch Realty, we try hard to get feedback from buyers about what they like and do not like about your property.
-This feedback can help determine why you are not getting any offers on the house and fix the problem(s).
+This feedback can help determine why you are not getting any home offers and fix the problem(s).

 5. Getting Paid